Your Richmond firm's Elementor build slows to a crawl the more content marketing succeeds

 Exactly what you get

 You get a lean, fast, hardened WordPress install built for a real publishing operation: a custom theme without page-builder bloat, purpose-built blocks your editors enjoy, a minimized plugin footprint, and clean integration to your CRM.
 For a Richmond corporate or healthcare content team, that means the site speeds up as content grows instead of grinding down.
-It connects to your custom CRM, helpdesk software, and business intelligence dashboards so content performance and leads feed the rest of the business.
+It connects to your custom CRM, helpdesk software, and business intelligence (BI) dashboards so content performance and leads feed the rest of the business.
 You also get structured data and SEO foundations built in, not bolted on after the fact.

 How to choose a developer in Richmond